kobayutapon/meta-nxp-connectivity/README.md

     # For i.MX91 FRDM:
     $ cp ${MY_YOCTO}/bld-xwayland-imx91frdm/tmp/deploy/images/imx91frdm-iwxxx-matter/imx-image-multimedia-imx91frdm-iwxxx-matter.wic.zst ${MY_images}

+    # For i.MX95 15x15 EVK:
+    $ cp ${MY_YOCTO}/bld-xwayland-imx95/tmp/deploy/images/imx95-iwxxx-matter/imx-image-multimedia-imx95-15x15-evk-iwxxx-matter.wic.zst ${MY_images}

-You can use the zstd and dd commands to flash the images to a microSD card for i.MX93 FRDM, i.MX93 EVK, i.MX 8M Mini EVK, i.MX6ULL EVK, i.MX91 EVK, i.MX91 QSB and i.MX91 FRDM.
-You can also use the [Universal Update Utility](https://github.com/nxp-imx/mfgtools) to flash the images for all 7 boards.
+You can use the zstd and dd commands to flash the images to a microSD card for i.MX93 FRDM, i.MX93 EVK, i.MX 8M Mini EVK, i.MX6ULL EVK, i.MX91 EVK, i.MX91 QSB, i.MX91 FRDM and i.MX95 15x15 EVK.
+You can also use the [Universal Update Utility](https://github.com/nxp-imx/mfgtools) to flash the images for all 8 boards.
 The i.MX8ULP EVK supports only booting from EMMC, not from microSD.
 Other platforms support both booting from EMMC and microSD images.

 For use with the zstd and dd command method, please use the zstd command to unzip this .zst archive, and then use the dd command to program the output file to a microSD card.